Quasinormal Modes of Near-Extremal Black Holes and Black Strings in Massive Gravity Background: Discussions and Conclusions

 \acknowledgments

+T.W. is financially supported by Chulalongkorn University, Dutsudi Phiphat Scholarship.
+S.~P. is supported by Rachadapisek Sompote Fund for Postdoctoral Fellowship, Chulalongkorn University.
 P.B. is supported in part by the Thailand Research Fund (TRF), Office of Higher Education Commission (OHEC) and Chulalongkorn University under grant RSA6180002.
-T.W. is financially supported by Chulalongkorn University, Dutsudi Phiphat Scholarship.